Education Research Current About VU Amsterdam NL

 Understand today’s world by studying the past

-The small scale of the programme offers close interaction between students and staff, several of whom have won University Teaching Awards for outstanding performance and dedication to undergraduate education at the VU.
-The staff of History and International Studies cooperates with different public and private organizations as well as with the Rijksmuseum, Tropenmuseum, the Anne Frank Huis and many other international, research and heritage institutions.
-The University is located in Amsterdam, a city with international and historical allure.
+The staff of History and International Studies cooperates with different public and private organisations as well as with the Rijksmuseum, Tropenmuseum, the Anne Frank Huis and many other international, research and heritage institutions.
+The university is located in Amsterdam, a city with international and historical allure.

 The start date of this programme is September 1st.